 I accomplished this by redefining my goals I had for my body to include body acceptance actively loving myself and body at every stage.
 Truly loving my body allowed me to properly care for and accept my body and self, rather than trying to alter, fix, or punish it.

-If you’re feeling down on your body or are unhappy with your reflection in the mirror, try these six tips to help you love and accept your body again.
+If you’re feeling unhappy with your body or reflection in the mirror, read on for six ways to help you love and accept your body again.

 Be Your Own Body Goals

 When practicing self-love and embracing who you are, it is important to understand how others love their body will be different than how you love yours.